wcj365/healthcare/README.md

 - The Merriam-Webster Dictionary - the biopsychological model
 > "The condition of being sound in body, mind, or spirit"
 - World Health Organization (WHO) - the biopsychosocial model
 > "Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity"
 > (Preamble to the Constitution of WHO, 1046)

-- The Forth Dimension - the spiritual health
+### 1.2 The Four Dimensions of Holistic Health

+- Physical
+- Mental
+- Social
+- Spiritual

 See page 48-49.

-### 1.2 Measure Health
+### 1.3 Measure Health

 - Quality of life